opendatasoft/ods-documentation/content/configure/managing_domain/security/en/article.md

 Datasets access can be set to be *restricted* or *not restricted*.
 A *restricted* dataset can only be accessed by authorized users (users who are in the access list of the dataset, see below).
 Check the option **restrict new datasets by default** if you want newly created datasets to be accessed only by authorized users.

-The **landing page for anynymous users** can be set to a given content page.
+The **landing page for anonymous users** can be set to a given content page.
 It makes it possible to host a splash screen or to disclose content to anonymous users from a private domain.

 This section also allows you to define the **default permissions for new users** (see below for a detailed description of users permissions).